 What we liked:

-Lastly, special mention must be made of the dam – specifically the 4th Avenue bridge just below the dam.
+One, the actual Stoughton dam is pretty impressive.
+You just don’t see huge waves of frothy water like that down here.
+Furthermore, directly below the dam at the 4th Avenue bridge are some rather strange looking rapids.
 There are two sets of pilings in the river creating three shoots through which the water flows underneath the bridge.
 Each shoot provides a rare Class I-II rapid opportunity with formidable standing waves.
 I’ve never seen anything quite like it – there seems to be a drop and maybe a submerged lip or abutment that causes the standing waves.
 It looks passable (based on my “scientific” experiments of dropping chunks of ice and large branches on the upstream side and “monitoring” the results on the downstream side) but risky.
-The current is very strong, obstructions would be essentially impossible to see until the last second (if at all) and then you’re enclosed within concrete pilings (not fit for the claustrophobic).
+The current is very strong, obstructions would be essentially impossible to see until the last second (if at all) and then you’ll be enclosed within concrete pilings (not fit for the claustrophobic).
 All this said, it could be fun – if you’re careful.
-I, myself, will wait ’til warmer weather to try this.
+I’ll wait until warmer weather to try this.
 Since the dam is on site, water levels should always be sufficient to run these rapids.

 What we didn’t like:

 The Stoughton to Dunkirk section.
 There’s really no point in paddling it in my opinion.
 It’s all impounded between the two dams so there’s no current and the river is very wide.
 Also, you pass the Stoughton wastewater treatment facility shortly after the put-in.